Neotropical fern & lycophyte diversity

 The American tropics are one of the most biologically diverse places on earth, and this holds true for pteridophytes as well: more than 1/3 of the world's fern and lycophyte species are found in the Neotropics.
 A large and growing number of studies have examined why this region harbors so many species of organisms (and ferns, in particular); however, that species diversity itself remains understudied.
 This is evident when working in herbaria with large collections of Neotropical ferns and lycophytes - more often than not, species folders are filled with specimens that can be sorted out into 2, 3, or more groups.
 The reality is that taxonomists have not captured the diversity in these groups - there simply are too many taxa waiting to be described and not enough data to confidently separate them.

 Unlike the situation in temperate regions, where ploidy levels, reproductive mode, and often DNA sequences of most fern and lycophyte species have been systematically evaluated by botanists over the past century, little to nothing is known about most of their Neotropical counterparts beyond their morphology.
-Given the prevalence of reticulate evolution in ferns -resolving hybrid complexes nearly doubled the number of fern taxa recognized in the Flora of North America- filling in these gaps for the ferns of tropical America should go a long way toward improving species circumscriptions and will push the number of species recognized in the region even higher (I suspect by approximately 30% for many genera).
+Given the prevalence of reticulate evolution in ferns -resolving hybrid complexes nearly doubled the number of fern taxa recognized in the Flora of North America- filling in these gaps for the ferns of tropical America should go a long way toward improving species circumscriptions and will push the number of species recognized in the region even higher in the years to come!

 IMG_1650.JPG